acolytec3/ring-alarm-HA-plugin/README.md

 * Clone this github
 * npm install mqtt async ring-alarm
 * Add your Ring credentials and MQTT broker address to mqttAlarm.sh
+* Set the Discovery flag to true or false in the mqttAlarm.sh script
 ```
 chmod a+x mqttAlarm.sh
 ./mqttAlarm.sh
 ```

 ## Features:
+### With auto-discovery (discovery flag set to true):
 * Works with MQTT discovery in Home Assistant
 * Automagically adds all your contact sensors, motion sensors, and alarm units as sensors in HA
 * Updates contact/motion sensor status in real-time as long as mqttAlarm.js script is running